VinczeChris-FS/ProjectPortfolio3/README.md

 ## Project Overview

 This month you will be building out a music search app.
-You will integrate your project with Spotify's REST Web API.
+You will integrate your project with the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).

 ## Prerequisites